 X.4.1.1.2 New or Previously Unknown Data or Relationships

 When a CDA document is received, the receiving system business rules can determine if the sections in the CDA document contains data items that are not known by the system and render Summary Sections Views containing these data elements.
 The presented information can be used to assist in driving clinical workflows such as reconciling clinical data, as well as support for clinical decision making.
+This is consistent with current system behavior.

 X.4.1.1.3 Changes in Treatment, Diagnosis or Related Information